 a.
 It contains a high amount of silica.

 b.
 It is a reddish coloured powdery material.

 c.
-It increases its compressive strength, compatibility with time and hydraulicity ( property to set and hardens).
+It increases its compressive strength and compatibility with time and hydraulicity ( property to set and hardens).

 d.
 It is good binding and filling material having good bond strength, abrasion resistance, durability, and thermal resistivity.

 b.
-It can be used as binding material like cement or filling material like sand.
+It can be used as binding material like cement or lime.

 c.
 As it’s strength increases on more immersion on water, it can be also used for hydro-constructions like constructions in sea, ocean, rivers, blockage, etc.

 a.
 Addition of (10- 20) % of quick lime in the clay gives quality surkhi that can give good finishing to the mixture during construction.